ogabriel/.dotfiles/README.md

 `chmod +x install.sh`
 `./install.sh`
-* Disclaimer:  always read first others `.sh` files
+* Disclaimer:  always read first other's `.sh` files

 And than the commands will save your actual `.vimrc` and `tmux.conf` files and send those to the `dotfiles_backup` folder, to be recovered if needed

 # NOTES

-If you dont like my config, you can make your own, there are many things here
+If you dont like my config, you can make your own or make your own fork, there are many useful things here

 # References